jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

 You no longer have infinite time to study at your own pace.
 You must now more than ever prioritize what to cover and how deeply to cover it.

+*Know your nurses.* For each patient, introduce yourself to his or her nurse.
+If they carry a ward cellphone, write down that number.
+A quick phone call can save you lots of walking.

 ## Morning rounds